calebj/calebj-cogs/README.md

 To show the current settings, run `[p]galset` without a subcommand.

+As of v1.6.0, the owner-only `[p]galset vacuum` command was added to purge deleted channels.

 ### Punish
 The punish cog automatically sets itself up in most cases.
 In case some role configurations need to be re-applied, the role needs to be recreated, etc., run `[p]punishset setup`.